Table of Contents

 The custom script essentially is a software hook that allows for custom configuration scripts to be used on the player.
 It just adds the command hwclock -s in /etc/rc.local, which will read the time from the RTC and set the boot system time.

 You might need to check that the RTC module has the correct time by running sudo hwclock -r (the command should return the correct time).
 Otherwise, you can run sudo hwclock -w to update the saved time of the RTC using the system time.
-You can SSH the player by following this guide here .
+Here is how you can SSH the player.